Shopify

 Cannot Access Data: Insufficient Scopes

 If you cannot access some of your data, please double-check which permissions you've given to Dataddo.
-In majority of cases, you will need to add additional access.
+In majority of cases, you will need to add additional permissions to your account.

 Example